What is Incident Management Process?

 Scope

-All Incidents with a (possible) negative effect on the <Customer’s Name>’s service for which a SLA is signed, lies within the scope of Incident Management
+All Incidents with a (possible) negative effect on the <Customer’s Name>’s service for which a Service Level Agreement (SLA) is signed, lies within the scope of ITIL Incident Management

 The process will be applicable to all incidents or performance related requests by customer and internal automated alerts.